sagemath/sage-numerical-backends-coin/README.md

 [![PyPI](https://img.shields.io/pypi/v/sage-numerical-backends-coin)](https://pypi.org/project/sage-numerical-backends-coin/ "PyPI: sage-numerical-backends-coin")
 [![GitHub Workflow Status](https://github.com/mkoeppe/sage-numerical-backends-coin/workflows/Build%20and%20test%20Python%20package/badge.svg)](https://github.com/mkoeppe/sage-numerical-backends-coin/actions "GitHub Actions: sage-numerical-backends-coin")

-CoinBackend has previously been available as part of the [SageMath](http://www.sagemath.org/) source tree, from which it is built as an "optional extension" when then cbc Sage package is installed.
+`CoinBackend` has previously been available as part of the [SageMath](http://www.sagemath.org/) source tree, from which it is built as an "optional extension" when then `cbc` Sage package is installed.

 However, it is not available in binary distributions such as:
 - the Sage binary distribution (which does not package any optional packages),
+- homebrew (which just uses the Sage binary distribution),
-- Ubuntu (bionic 18.04LTS ships SageMath 8.1, with various optional packages including CBC, but not the optional extension module CoinBackend),
+- Ubuntu (bionic 18.04LTS and several newer versions ship versions of SageMath, with various optional packages including CBC, but not the optional extension module CoinBackend),
 - conda-forge (which ships SageMath and CBC but not the optional extension).
+- Fedora

 The present standalone Python package `sage-numerical-backends-coin` has been created from the SageMath sources, version 9.0.beta10.
-It can be installed on top of various Sage installations using pip, including older versions of Sage such as 8.1 (as shipped by Ubuntu bionic).
+It can be installed on top of various Sage installations using pip, including all of the above, including older versions of Sage such as 8.1 (as shipped by Ubuntu bionic 18.04LTS).

 ## Installation